"I'm gonna make toast!!"

 - Ubi-Soft's game-you-never-heard-of Tonic Trouble featured a mad scientist's "Laboratory" that had one section where you ride a floating platform over vast pools of lava while insane robot toasters fired flaming hot slices of toast at the player.
 I wish I was kidding.

-- Technically, they toast bread.
-If it's already toast, you don't need to toast it again.
-(Sort of like a hot-water heater.)
+- Infamously in Hotel Mario, currently the page quote.
+(Technically, toasters toast bread.
+If it's already toast, you don't need to toast it again.)

 - In MDK 2, Doctor Hawkins's primary weapon is an atomic toaster that fires irradiated slices of toast...and baguette rockets, and pumpernickel grenades...